 On the eastern edge of Toronto is a natural wonder that’s well worth a half-day visit.
 The Scarborough Bluffs are unique in North America, and their layers of sand and clay offer a remarkable geological record of the great Ice Age.
-Rising up to 105m (345 ft.) above Lake Ontario, they stretch out over 14km (8 3/4 miles).
-The first 45m (148 ft.) contains fossil plants and animals that were deposited by the advancing Wisconsin Glacier 70,000 years ago.
-The bluffs were given their name in 1793 by Lady Elizabeth Simcoe, wife of the first Lieutenant Governor of Upper Canada (Ontario); as she sailed to York, as Toronto was then known, she was reminded of the cliffs of Yorkshire.
+Rising up to 90m (300 ft.) above Lake Ontario, they stretch out over 14km (8[bf]3/4 miles).
+The first 46m (150 ft.) contains fossil plants and animals that were deposited by the advancing Wisconsin Glacier 70,000 years ago.
+It was because of the bluffs that Lady Elizabeth Simcoe, wife of the first Lieutenant Governor of Upper Canada (Ontario), decided to name the eastern suburb Scarborough.
+While rowing past the bluffs in 1793, she was reminded of the chalk cliffs of Yorkshire.

 Our Rating Neighborhood South of Kingston Rd Hours Daily dawn-dusk Transportation

 Subway: Victoria Park, then no. 12 Kingston Rd. bus to Brimley Rd. and about a 15-min. walk S along Brimley Rd.
 By car: From downtown, take Don Valley Pkwy. to Hwy.
 401 E, exit on Brimley Rd. and drive S.Prices Free admission Web site Scarborough Bluffs

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.